mottaquikarim/PYTH622/in/intro/welcome.md

 ### Homework

 There will be homework assigned _most_ weeks.
 This is a best effect scenario - you get back what you put in.
-Julianna will go over the homework during her **group** office hours.
+Julianna will provide a video of herself going over the homework that people can watch asynchronously.

-No grades will be delivered but instead, you can come to individual office hours with Taq after class on Wednesday to ask specific questions you may have.
+No grades will be delivered but instead, you can come to individual office hours with either Julianna or Taq after class on Wednesday to get individual feedback and/or ask specific questions you may have.

-Homework is linked on the class **homepage**, below the lectures.
+"HW Info" is linked on the class **homepage**.
 You will submit homework via a form available in the quick links section of class homepage.

 ### Zoom